Queen's Gambit Declined: 1.d4 d5 2.c4...... 3.Nc3

 History and Notable Players

 It arises from the Queen's Gambit Declined.
-Among the most prolific practitioners on the White side are Frank James Marshall (185 games), Viktor Korchnoi (132 games), Wolfgang Uhlmann (113 games).
-On the Black side, notable exponents include Oleg Korneev (167 games), Evgeny Sveshnikov (163 games), Rafael A Vaganian (122 games).
+On the White side, Frank James Marshall (185 games), Viktor Korchnoi (132 games), Wolfgang Uhlmann (113 games) top the database.
+Notable Black exponents: Oleg Korneev (167 games), Evgeny Sveshnikov (163 games), Rafael A Vaganian (122 games).

 Main Lines and Variations